Welcome New Students

 Beyond academics, UC boasts state-of-the-art fitness facilities at the Campus Recreation Center.
 The CRC's intramural sports leagues are a great way to connect with the university community.
 Students can also get discount tickets to cheer on the Bearcats athletics teams against collegiate rivals.
 If you're more interested in the arts than in sports, check out the galleries at the school of Design, Architecture, Art, and Planning or visit the College-Conservatory of Music box office for free performance events.

-Once you’ve gotten settled on campus, you’ll want to explore more of the city.
-For basic grocery shopping and necessities, the closest option to campus is the Kroger on East McMillan Street; a new location is scheduled to open on Corry Street in fall 2016.
-If you’d rather let someone else do the cooking, the area immediately surrounding UC is rich with restaurant options serving every cuisine from Caribbean to Thai.
+Once you've gotten settled on campus, you'll want to explore more of the city.
+For basic grocery shopping and necessities, the closest option to campus is the Kroger on Corry Street.
+If you'd rather let someone else do the cooking, the area immediately surrounding UC is rich with restaurant options serving every cuisine from Caribbean to Thai.

 Cincinnati is bustling with arts and entertainment options.
 The banks of the Ohio River, anchored by the new Smale Riverfront Park, host a wide selection of bars and restaurants outside the gates of Great American Ball Park, the home of the Cincinnati Reds.
 Over-the-Rhine, the largest urban historic district in the United States, is flourishing with breweries and venues for local live music.
-The Cincinnati Symphony Orchestra and Cincinnati Opera are among the best in the nation, and the Cincinnati Zoo (the second-oldest in the country) features over 500 animal species and 3,000 plants just down the road from campus.
+The Cincinnati Symphony Orchestra and Cincinnati Opera are among the best in the nation, and the Cincinnati Zoo (the second-oldest in the country) features over 500 animal species, 3,000 plants and local celebrity, Fiona the hippo, just down the road from campus.